RefresherTowel/docs/pulse/index.md

   Higher priority listeners run first.
 Great for "gameplay first, UI second, VFX last".

 * **Tags**
-  Tag subscriptions so you can remove a specific group later (UI, debug, rune procs, tutorial, etc).
+  Tag subscriptions so you can identify/filter them later (UI, debug, rune procs, tutorial, etc).
+For precise cleanup, prefer tracking subscription handles (or `PulseGroup()`) and unsubscribing those.

 * **Cancellation / consumption**
-  A listener can stop propagation (either by returning `true`, or by setting `data.consumed = true` on a struct payload).
+  A listener can stop propagation (either by returning `true`, or by using a struct payload that includes a `consumed` flag and setting it to `true`).

 * **Queued dispatch (post now, process later)**
   Use `PulsePost()` to enqueue events, then process them later with `PulseFlushQueue()`.